Indonesia is the 2nd largest polluter of plastic to oceans in the world, with up to 15% of all ocean plastic originating from the archipelago*.

 Batukaras is also a popular destination for Indonesian tourists, surfers and backpackers.
 CLEAR is now supporting Batukaras to become renowned as a ‘cleaner greener’ best-practice example to inspire other communities.
 Most of our activities involve voluntary action, driven by the passion of people who care.
 This approach is achieving significant shifts in public awareness and behaviour at very low costs.

-Over 2000 volunteers from the local area have assisted with ‘Beach Clean’ events in Batukaras which are organised by CLEAR on a regular basis.
+Over 4000 volunteers have contributed to our events and activities, over 3000 of which have been assisting with ‘Beach Clean Ups‘ which are organised by CLEAR on a regular basis.
 We have established an environmental learning centre called ‘Bale Tau’ which is a mixed use community space and permaculture gardens where free learning activities take place to support sustainable development.
 As Indonesia does not have comprehensive waste management infrastructure, one of our key objectives is to support implementation of an exemplary waste management system working towards ‘zero waste’, managed at a local level.

 CLEAR supports communities in responding to environmental challenges through creative and awareness-raising activities.
 We are sharing knowledge and ideas across cultures to inspire change.